New Science Fiction From L.

 Author

-Helsinki, July 2020.
-A scientist who left Russia fleeing trumped-up treason charges is found dead outside his apartment.
-The task of sorting through the books from his home library falls to Darja, a local student helping out at a second-hand bookshop.
-In a huge atlas of Arctica, she finds notes of a mysterious investigation that the deceased carried out.
-The scientist searched for people to interview them from the former Soviet Union, today scattered all over the world, from Kazakhstan and Georgia, Finland and Italy, to Canada.
+The scientist had searched for people from the former Soviet Union, now scattered across the globe — from Kazakhstan and Georgia, Finland and Italy, to Canada.
 In the recorded interviews, the subjects are asked to recall an anthology of sci-fi short stories.
-These stories seem to be written by authors of various origin – Latvia, Lviv (Ukraine), Leningrad etc – translated into Russian or published in original languages.
+These stories appear to be written by authors of various origins — Latvia, Lviv (Ukraine), Leningrad, etc. — translated into Russian or published in their original languages.
+Despite differences in language, publishers, story titles, and author names, the plots and themes are strikingly similar.
+What’s more, every reader describes their experience as nothing short of miraculous and life-changing.

 Book details